-More than 65 years after fluoride was first added to drinking water in some parts of the United States, there is still controversy about the possible health effects of drinking water fluoridation.
+Many decades after fluoride was first added to drinking water in some parts of the United States, there is still controversy about the possible health effects of drinking water fluoridation.
 Many people have strong views either for or against water fluoridation.
 Their concerns are based on everything from legitimate scientific research, to freedom of choice issues, to government conspiracy theories.

 What is fluoride?

 Fluorides are compounds that combine the element fluorine with another substance, usually a metal.
 Examples include sodium fluoride, stannous fluoride, and fluoride monofluorophosphate (MFP fluoride).

 Some fluorides occur naturally in soil, air, or water, although the levels of fluoride can vary widely.
 Just about all water has some fluoride.
 Fluoride is also found in plant and animal food sources.